hei2000/Accounting-system/README.md

 ## Problem Setting
 To solve the above problems, a digital accounting system is introduced to replace the traditional yet time-consuming manual book-keeping method.
 This new system allows registered users to manage and keep their financial records (income and expenses) on their own devices, eliminating the need of carrying a physical cashbook since the system can perform balance calculations on its own.
 Users, who have logged into their respective accounts, can add financial records, or to view or amend records that are previously stored in the system at any time.
+Records are divided into two types: income and expenses, and they must be imported to the system respectively (i.e. mixed records cannot be imported together).
 They can set a budget for themselves in the system, so that when their expenses reach the set budget, the system will automatically alert the users to be aware of their financial status.
 The system is also able to generate monthly financial reports and expenditure forecasts, based on the data stored inside the system for better control of users’ income.
 No internet connection is required for this system, all financial records will be stored on the users’ own devices and accounts set up are only accessible in the same device.

 ## Program Functionalities and Features